Prussian T 20

-The German DRG Class 95 was a ten-coupled tank locomotive with a 2-10-2 wheel arrangement, which was procured by the Deutsche Reichsbahn (also referred to later as the Deutsche Reichsbahn-Gesellschaft or DRG) in 1922 for hauling heavy goods trains on steep main lines.
-Because the development of this class was begun by the Prussian state railways, it was designated as the Prussian Class T 20.
+The German DRG Class 95 are ten-coupled tank locomotives with a 2-10-2 wheel arrangement, which were procured by the Deutsche Reichsbahn (also referred to later as the Deutsche Reichsbahn-Gesellschaft or DRG) in 1922 for hauling heavy goods trains on steep main lines.
+Because the development of this class was started by the Prussian state railways, it was designated as the Prussian Class T 20.

 History

-The first ten locomotives, built in 1922, were ordered as T 20 Magdeburg 9201–9210 and, because they were at first intended to be grouped into Class 77, were supplied as numbers 77 001 to 77 010.
-By 1923 they had been renumbered to 95 001–010.
+The first ten locomotives built in 1922 were ordered as T 20 Magdeburg 9201–9210, and because they were at first intended to be grouped into Class 77, were supplied as numbers 77 001 to 77 010.
+By 1923, they had been renumbered to 95 001–010.
 A total of 45 locomotives were built by 1924.
 Their areas of operations included the Sonneberg–Probstzella line, the Spessart ramp, the Franconian Forest Railway, the Geislingen ramp (Geislinger Steige), the Schiefe Ebene and the Rübeland Railway, where they earned their nickname Bergkönigin ('mountain queen').

 The locomotives were the most powerful tank engines procured by the DRG.
-They could haul a train load of 2060 t at a speed of 50 km/h on the flat and could still manage 430 t at 25 km/h on a 25‰ (2.5%) incline.
-The very high traction load of 95.3 t enabled it to cope with inclines of up to 70‰ (7%) without needing a rack and its Riggenbach counter-pressure brake ensured that it could brake even heavy loads on a downhill stretch.
+They could haul a train load of 2060 t at a speed of 50 km/h on level ground and could still manage 430 t at 25 km/h on a 25‰ (2.5%) incline.
+Their very high adhesive weight of 95.3 t enabled them to climb inclines of up to 70‰ (7%) without needing a rack, and their Riggenbach counter-pressure brake ensured that they could slow down with heavy loads while going downhill.

 Of the 45 examples owned by the Reichsbahn, the Deutsche Bundesbahn took over 14 that, towards the end, were stationed in Aschaffenburg and used as pusher locomotives on the Spessart ramp.
 They were retired in 1958.
 Locomotives had also been stabled in Neuenmarkt-Wirsberg until 1952 for duties on the Schiefe Ebene.

 31 locomotives ended up in the East German Deutsche Reichsbahn.
 Of these, 24 were rebuilt to oil-firing between 1971 and 1973 and ten were given a newly designed boiler.
 From 1970 the oil-fired engines were designated as DR Class 95.0 and the unconverted ones as DR Class 95.1.
 The last locomotives worked the line from Sonneberg to Eisfeld and were retired in 1981.